gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v15.0.0.0 2013/10/21 Added 'DeleteAllSchematicParamters.vbs' script, after found it was impossible to manually delete some schematic parameters that had been previously added with a script.
+v16.0.0.0 2013/10/21 Added 'AddSpecialSchParams.vbs' script, which gives you the option of adding various special parameters to every schematic in the active project.
+Good for adding parameters which will then automatically fill in info in the title blocks (schematic template files).
+Added button to load this script in the tools section of the main form.
+Added relevant info to README. v15.0.0.0 2013/10/21 Added 'DeleteAllSchematicParamters.vbs' script, after found it was impossible to manually delete some schematic parameters that had been previously added with a script.
 Also useful for getting rid of all the default parameters Altium adds.
 Added button for this to tools section on main form.
 Added relevant info to README. v14.0.0.5 2013/10/03 Added height and alignment parameters to image in README. v14.0.0.4 2013/10/03 Updated broken image link in README.